udaygirish/udaygirish.github.io/pages/about.md

 I work as a Machine Learning Engineer at Quantiphi Bangalore.
 Most of my work is related to Computer Vision , NLP and Robotics. <br>

 Want to know more about me or hire me then download resume by pressing download button at the bottom of the site :smiley: <br>
-Update: Site is under constant updation.
-Stay tuned for blogs!!

 <div class="row">